 BRISK2’s main activity is to fund researchers to access biological and thermal biomass conversion facilities across Europe.
-Funded by European Horizon 2020, BRISK2 aims to improve the success of biofuels implementation by:
+Since BRISK2 launched in 2017, access has been granted to more than 100 researchers from 30 countries (October 2019).

 - Helping to consolidate bioenergy expertise & knowledge